This post was originally published on Nov. 29, 2016, and was updated on March 10, 2021.

 Research partnerships ahead of time

 Think about your products and services.
 What do you offer?
 What’s missing?
 What will benefit your customers?
 Make a list of the types of local businesses you’d like to work with, and then write down why you’re interested in partnering up.
-Start thinking about businesses you already have a relationships with, big or small.
+Start thinking about businesses you already have a relationship with, big or small.
 Who can you call to discuss partnerships?
 How will you pitch owners to get on board?
 Come to the table prepared.

 Choose businesses that complement yours